 Since the tone is set at the top, Rob and Steeve are to be congratulated for setting the proper example for their parents and players every season.
 They are a credit to their respective town organizations as well as to BAYS in general.

-Please review your members and fix any discrepancies now rather than wait until the season is underway
+Please review your members and fix any discrepancies.

 Please make sure the correct people are listed as the Registrar, President, Boys & Girls Directors, Referee & Field Schedulers.